Skip to main content

 • Successfully challenge the Dairy Worker Exam.

-Plants are strongly encouraged to submit their applications by email to Food Protecton Services to reduce processing time and avoid the risk of applications being lost or delayed in the mail.
+Plants are strongly encouraged to submit their applications by email to Food Protection Services to reduce processing time and avoid the risk of applications being lost or delayed in the mail.
 Faxed submissions are no longer accepted.
 Submissions by mail are also accepted.

-If you are applying for a license for a worker new to a currently licensed plant during the calendar year, please use this form.
-This includes workers who were previously licensed in BC and workers seeking their first license in BC.
-This application form is for a worker to receive a license for the current calendar year.
+If you are applying for a licence for a worker new to a currently licensed plant during the calendar year, please use New Worker at Currently Licensed Plant (Mid-Year Application) form.
+This includes workers who were previously licensed in BC and workers seeking their first licence in BC.
+This application form is for a worker to receive a licence for the current calendar year.
 The process typically takes 1-2 months depending on the invoice payment method chosen by the plant.

 Plants are strongly encouraged to submit their applications by email to fpinfo@bccdc.ca to reduce processing time and avoid the risk of applications being lost or delayed in the mail.
 Faxed submissions are no longer accepted.
 Submissions by mail are also accepted.

-Invoices for worker license fees are issued by Provincial Health Services Authority to the billing contact information in the plant’s application.
+Invoices for worker licence fees are issued by Provincial Health Services Authority to the billing contact information in the plant’s application.
 Do not send payments to Food Protection Services.
 Please see PHSA’s FAQ page for more information about payment methods.

 It is strongly recommended that payment to PHSA is made over the phone via credit card to prevent lost or delayed payments in the mail.